elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 ![Phoenix Default Start Page](images/diving_in/phoenix_start.png)

 At this point, you might be impressed that we managed to get a full back-end up and running so quickly.
-Or you might have seen similar features in other frameworks and you're nonplussed with our progress so far.
-We're going to start adding features to our application, but it's worth taking a moment to appreciate just how much we already have going for us with just a few commands.
+Or, you may have seen similar features in other frameworks, and perhaps you're nonplussed with our progress so far.
+We're going to start adding features to our application, but it's worth taking a moment to appreciate how much we already have going for us with just a few commands.

 Feel free to take a look at some of the great documentation listed on the default Phoenix start page.
 Before we move on, let's stop the Phoenix web